goodspeedj/build-reports/README.md

 ####Admin
 This section is basic administration - editing your user profile and adding new build records.
 There are two types of user in this application: normal users and administrators.
 When signing up for an account a user defaults to the user role, but by going into the 'Edit Profile' page a user can elevate their privileges to Admin.
 The Admin role will allow them to add build records to the database.
 I left the ability for users to change their own permissions for facilitating testing by the graders.

+For testing you can create new accounts and change your own privileges or use the following accounts:

+Regular User: jt@harvard.edu (password = joe)
+Admin User: ja@harvard.edu (password = joe)

 ####Records
 This section is a table displaying all of the build records in tabular form.
 A user can page through the records, sort the records or search/filter the records.
 The Data Tables (http://datatables.net/) javascript library was used for the table layout.